Cathy Kelley takes a look at the hilarious war of words between Chris Jericho and Rusev & Lana this past week on Twitter.01/12/2017 - 17:00

 There is one thing you can say about Chris Jericho — the guy knows how to make an entrance.

-During the summer of 1999, the WWE Universe spent weeks wondering about a millennium clock that counted down on Raw.
+During summer 1999, the WWE Universe spent weeks wondering about a millennium clock that counted down on Raw.
 They got their answer on Aug.
 9, when the clock struck zero and Y2J appeared.
 Audaciously interrupting The Rock, the confident new competitor immediately announced himself as a Superstar who wasn’t afraid to make a statement.

 Jericho has left and returned to WWE on several occasions.
 During his various hiatuses, he has pursued acting, toured with his heavy metal band Fozzy and penned several books about his remarkable career, but he’s always found his way home to show the Universe that he’s still got life left in the tank.